rust-lang/reference/src/attributes/coverage-instrumentation.md

 r[attributes.coverage]

 r[attributes.coverage.intro]
-The *`coverage` [attribute]* indicates whether a function should instrument code coverage at all and show up in code coverage reports.
+The *`coverage` [attribute]* indicates whether a function should include instrumentation for code coverage and show up in code coverage reports.

 r[attributes.coverage.syntax]
-There are two ways to use the coverage attribute:
+The attribute uses the [_MetaListIdents_] syntax to specify its behavior:

 * `#[coverage(off)]` indicates that all functions within an item, recursively, should not be instrumented, unless specified by another attribute.
 * `#[coverage(on)]` (the default) indicates that all functions within an item, recursively, *should* be instrumented, unless specified by another attribute.